MazeMap/Leaflet.LayerGroup.Collision/README.md

 The demo includes data from Natural Earth, which is public domain.
 Please visit  http://www.naturalearthdata.com/downloads/10m-cultural-vectors/10m-populated-places/ for more information.

-In order to try the demo locally, just clone the repo (but remember to use `git clone --recursive` to pull the `rbush` submodule), and see the file `demo/demo.html`.
+In order to try the demo locally, just clone the repo, run `bower install` (if using the `gh-pages` branch, use `git clone --recursive` instead to pull the `rbush` submodule), and see the file `demo/demo.html`.
 You can choose to load more or less data by commenting/uncommenting the lines that include the natural earth data files.